tgrowden/pandoc_resume/markdown/resume.md

 ----

-> I'm a problem-solver: a full-stack software developer with a passion for front-end engineering.
-I excel at making elegant solutions to all sorts of problems.
-When I'm not writing code I enjoy seeing live music, enjoying a solid bourbon cocktail, finding the fabled five-star dive bar in my neighborhood, and working with my hands.
+> I'm a problem-solver: I excel at making elegant solutions to all sorts of problems, but am especially passionate about front-end engineering.
+When I'm not writing code I enjoy seeing live music, trying new beers, and working with my hands.

 ----